-Removal Under Same Conditions as Students without Disabilities

-The Principal or his or her designee may consider any unique circumstances on a case by case basis when determining whether to order the change in placement for a child with a disability who violates a code of student conduct.
-The Principal or his or her designee may remove a child with a disability who violates a code of student conduct from their current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than 10 school days (to the extent such alternatives are applied to children without disabilities).
-If the student is suspended for a period of 5 days or less the procedures for shortterm suspensions shall apply.
+Removal Under Same Conditions as Students without Disabilities a code of student conduct from their current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than 10 school days (to the extent such alternatives are applied to children without disabilities).
+If the student is suspended for a period of 5 days or less the procedures for short-term suspensions shall apply.
 For suspensions of 6-10 school days, the process for long-term suspensions shall be followed.